SunnyXu/SBMLDiagrams/README.md

 ## A Figure Example

-Here is a figure example visualized by SBMLDiagrams:
+Here is a figure example visualized by SBMLDiagrams below:

 <img src="https://github.com/SunnyXu/SBMLDiagrams/blob/main/docs/Figures/Jana_WolfGlycolysis.png" width="350" height="450">

+Is animation is also available at https://www.youtube.com/watch?v=15WFw_YXwFA.
 Please see more figure examples in the documentation.

 ## Documentation